 5. Choose a Mortgage Lender that Offers Mortgage Pre Approvals

 Research and select a mortgage lender that aligns with your financial needs and goals.
-You can choose from traditional banks, credit unions, or online mortgage lenders.
-It’s a good idea to compare offers from different lenders to secure the best terms.
+You can choose from traditional banks, credit unions, or online lenders or brokers.
+It’s a good idea to to get preapproved for a mortgage and compare offers from different lenders to secure the best terms.

 6. Get Pre-Qualified for a Home Loan